 Providers today have more medications at their disposal than they had at the outset of the pandemic.
 They have been used to treat people who need oxygen therapy because of their illness, as well as those with mild to moderate symptoms, Kutner noted.
-The drugs include the anti-viral remdesivir, the corticosteroid dexamethasone, and the monoclonal antibody bamlanivimab, recently approved by the FDA for emergency use.
+The drugs include the anti-viral remdesivir and the corticosteroid dexamethasone.

 Early in the pandemic, UCHealth also began treating some COVID-19 patients with convalescent plasma.
 This plasma, donated by recovered COVID-19 patients, contains antibodies that may help the immune systems of other patients with the disease fight their infections.

 Early patient surges also revealed that COVID-19 caused dangerous blood clots.
 The response: aggressive treatment with anticoagulant medications like Lovenox that prevent clots from forming, noted Dr. David Steinbruner, chief medical officer at UCHealth Memorial Hospital.
 University of Colorado Hospital also is part of a multicenter trial studying the use of tPA (tissue plasminogen activator) to treat blood clots that clog the lungs of COVID-19 patients with ARDS (acute respiratory distress syndrome).

 The battery of medications offers providers options for patients in medical/surgical and intensive care units, but it will take time to figure out with certainty how effective they are, Steinbruner cautioned.

 “We won’t know that until we have time to do a post-analysis,” Steinbruner said.

 Finding COVID-19 care improvements by doing

 It’s difficult to do that in the midst of a pandemic that merely slowed in the late spring before roaring back with a regional summer surge and the current nationwide wave, Kutner agreed.